MaxAndrewNZ/AutonomousNavigation/progress.md

 - Have decided to attempt the 45 degree setup as discussed before, but using a pointcloud instead of a depth map.
 - This should avoid the issue with finding an angle to a point on a depth map.
 - However, this method has an issue.
 Finding the closest point to the camera in the pointcloud is very comutationally expensive.
+- Flattened the pointcloud to ignore y-axis.
+- Added a k nearest neighbour method to calculate the closest point to the vehicle.